NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Terrifying Countenance.md

 **Prerequisites** Vigilante Dedication; Member of the Grey Gardeners
 * * *
 You can erect a magical cowl that terrorizes your enemies.
-Once per day, you can cast [[Mask of Terror|Mask of Terror]] as an innate occult spell, targeting yourself.
+Once per day, you can cast [[Spells/Mask of Terror|Mask of Terror]] as an innate occult spell, targeting yourself.
 If you critically hit a creature that's temporarily immune to the spell, the creature's temporary immunity ends.

 *Source: Pathfinder Adventure: Night of the Gray Death* *OGL*